pluginsGLPI/doc/source/genericobject/index.rst

 * Installing Generic Object on GLPI (validated with genericobject >= 0.85-1.0 and GLPI >= 0.90)
 * Generic Object configuration
 * GLPI configuration
-* Start using Generic object and GLPI
+* Start using Generic Object and GLPI

 Installing Generic Object on GLPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^